-To address these flaws, the MMU and PJM developed a joint proposal which was approved by the PJM Members Committee on July 27, 2017.
-The PJM/ MMU joint proposal addresses issues with the inconsistent application of the marginal benefit factor throughout the optimization and settlement process in the PJM Regulation Market.
+To address these flaws, the MMU and PJM developed a joint proposal which was approved by the PJM Members Committee on July 27, 2017 and filed with FERC on October 17, 2017.133 The PJM/MMU joint proposal addresses issues with the inconsistent application of the marginal benefit factor throughout the optimization and settlement process in the PJM Regulation Market.
+The FERC rejected the joint proposal on March 30, 2018 as being noncompliant with Order No. 755.134 The MMU and PJM have separately filed requests for rehearing.135

 The structure of the Tier 2 Synchronized Reserve Market has been evaluated and the MMU has concluded that these markets are not structurally competitive as they are characterized by high levels of supplier concentration and inelastic demand.
 As a result, these markets are operated with market clearing prices and with offers based on the marginal cost of producing the product plus a margin.
 As a result of these requirements, the conduct of market participants within these market structures has been consistent with competition, and the market performance results have been competitive.
 However, compliance with calls to respond to actual synchronized reserve events remains less than 100 percent.
-For the six spinning events 10 minutes or longer in all of 2016, the average tier 2 synchronized reserve response was 85.5 percent of all scheduled MW.
-For the six spinning events 10 minutes or longer in the first nine months of 2017, the response was 87.6 percent of scheduled tier 2 MW.
+For the six spinning events 10 minutes or longer in 2016, the average tier 2 synchronized reserve response was 85.5 percent of all scheduled MW.
+For the six spinning events 10 minutes or longer in 2017, the response was 87.6 percent of scheduled tier 2 MW.
+For the one spinning event longer than 10 minutes in the first three months of 2018, the response was 66.1 percent of scheduled tier 2 MW.

-142 Frequency Regulation Compensation in the Organized Wholesale Power Markets, Order No. 755, 137 FERC ¶ 61,064 at PP 197-200 (2011).
+132 Frequency Regulation Compensation in the Organized Wholesale Power Markets, Order No. 755, 137 FERC ¶ 61,064 at PP 197-200 (2011)

 The rule that requires payment of the tier 2 synchronized reserve price to tier 1 synchronized reserve resources when the nonsynchronized reserve price is greater than zero, is inefficient and results in a substantial windfall payment to the holders of tier 1 synchronized reserve resources.
 Tier 1 resources have no obligation to perform and pay no penalties if they do not perform, and tier 1 resources do not incur any costs when they are part of the tier 1 estimate in the market solution.
 Tier 1 resources are already paid for their response if they do respond.
 Tier 1 resources require no additional payment.
 If tier 1 resources wish to be paid as tier 2 resources, the rules provide the opportunity to make competitive offers in the tier 2 market and take on the associated obligations.
-Overpayment of tier 1 resources based on this rule added \$89.7 million to the cost of primary reserve in 2014, \$34.1 million in 2015, \$4.9 million in 2016, and \$2.0 million in the first nine months of 2017.
+Overpayment of tier 1 resources based on this rule added \$89.7 million to the cost of primary reserve in 2014, \$34.1 million in 2015, \$4.9 million in 2016, \$2.2 million in 2017, and \$2,571,604 in the first three months of 2018.